 This posting shows how it should be done, and that is not by clipping off the fixing pins and using Blue-Tac or glue to fix the dial to the movement, a technique I see used fairly frequently on watches I buy in.

 The first thing is to find a dial from the right period that is of the right size with the hole for the second hand in the right place.
 You then need some replacement dial feet.

 Normally these can now be glued or soldered to the face but on this movement the dial is retained with pins rather than clamped in with screws, so the feet first have to be drilled with a 0.5mm drill held in a pin chuck.
 A fiddly job as the pins are round.

 The pins are then positioned in the movement with "springy" dial washers or similar underneath to get the flat end of the pin high enough to contact the dial, the newly drilled securing holes have to be lined up so that the brass pins can be inserted when the movement is finally assembled.

-Super-glue is then put on the plates and the face carefully positioned so that the centre hole is in the centre and the seconds hand hole is correctly aligned.
+A thick glue such as the resign based Araldite or Loctite Hysol is then put on the feet plates and the face carefully positioned so that the centre hole is in the centre and the seconds hand hole is correctly aligned.

 And there we have it, a hundred and two year old watch has a new lease of life.